vien20010/StateMachine_TivaC/README.md

-# StateMachine_TivaC
+# StateMachine_TivaC.
-use tiva c to control Led Green and Red by SW1 and SW2
+Use tiva c to control Led Green and Red by SW1 and SW2.
-software: Code Composer Studio
+Software: Code Composer Studio .